Software Realtime 3D

 Rationale

 Popular evocations of technology converged in the eighties and nineties on the idea of cyberspace to represent the time and space inside the network and to encapsulate images of a data-centric, technological future.
 With the roll-out of internet technology beyond institutions to the public, many early metaphors related this to water: web surfing, streaming media and data pipes, with the mediated experience often being far from fluid!

 The piece looks at manifesting the virtual as this (blue) liquid/visceral space.

-I am interested in representing the experience of browsing the internet, exploring ways of looking at the pages and images which give them depth and a way to explore their surfaces.
-This is not a case of creating independent and static virtual 3d worlds (VR, VRML) but about remapping the evolving visual aspect of the internet into an environment that can be entered and traversed.
+It works on the level of the imagination (the location of understanding of the virtual)* and experience rather than as a representative data visualisation.
+I was interested in representing the experience of browsing the internet, exploring ways of looking at the pages and images which give them depth and a way to explore their surfaces.
 In this way, the solids representing pages can be seen as a way to give volume back to the millions of body images which make up so much of internet network traffic.

 * Ideas of manifesting the virtual draw on Massumi's writings.